AleksandrPuhov/Organic/README.md

-# surface-1
+# Organic

-Surface-1 is a Landing page.
+Organic is a multi-page project.

 ## Installation

-Clone this repo to your local machine using https://github.com/AleksandrPuhov/surface-1.git
+Clone this repo to your local machine using https://github.com/AleksandrPuhov/Organic.git

 Use the npm package manager.